kk-777-1127/M3ColorThemeScreenAdaption/README.md

     route: NavigationRoots,
     screenNavController: NavController
 ) {
-    SampleScreenThemeM3ColorTheme { // Use Generating Theme
+    SampleScreenThemeM3ColorTheme { // Use Generated Theme
         SampleContent(route, screenNavController)
     }
 }
 ```

 ## To Do
 - Support Dynamic Theme
-- Publish this library
-- Develop a feature to create a color palette and theme based on a seed color extracted from a loaded image URL.
+- a seed color extracted from a loaded image URL.